 - Use a large enough cookware to allow enough space for the rice to expand.
 Make sure it has a tight-fitting lid so the steam doesn’t escape.

-- After the rice is done, allow it to sit covered for about 5 minutes before fluffing for the rice to absorb the extra moisture.
+- When done, allow the rice to sit covered for about 5 minutes before fluffing to absorb the extra moisture.

-I like to garnish it with chopped cilantro for a little pump of color but you can also top it with shredded cheese and pop it in the oven for a minute or two until the cheese is bubbly.
-Either way, it’s amazing!
+- For a cheesy taste, top the rice with shredded cheese and pop it in the oven for a minute or two until bubbly.